Describe a rule you did not like in school.: IELTS Speaking Cue Card

 Follow up questions

-How do you think schools can improve punctuality among students?
+How do you think schools can improve their punctuality rules?

-What other rules in schools do you think are unfair?
+What other rules in schools do you think need to be revised?

-How do you think students can voice their opinions about school rules?
+How do you think students can express their opinions about school rules?

-Students can voice their opinions through student councils, suggestion boxes, or by organizing discussions with teachers and administrators.
-It's important for schools to create an open environment where students feel safe to express their concerns and suggestions regarding rules.
+Students can express their opinions about school rules through student councils, suggestion boxes, or open forums.
+Engaging in discussions with teachers and administrators can also be effective.
+It's important for schools to create an environment where students feel comfortable sharing their thoughts and suggestions.

 Show all 33 answers